 In February 1940, the 27th Bomb Group was formed from a Cadre of the 3rd Bomb Group.
 On 1 November 1941 they sailed for the Philippines.
 They were equipped with A-24s, but their planes never arrived, and were diverted to Australia after the Japanese bombed Pearl Harbor on 7 December 1941.

-The Commanding Officer, Col John H. Davies, and 20 pilots were flown to Australia to get their aircraft and only got as far as Java because of the deteriorating situation in the Philippines.
-In March 1942, 42 officers, 62 enlisted men and 24 A-24s were assigned to the 3rd Bomb Group stationed at Charters Towers, Queensland, Australia.
+The Commanding Officer, Col James H. Davies, and 20 pilots were flown to Australia to get their aircraft and only got as far as Java because of the deteriorating situation in the Philippines.
+In March 1942, 42 officers, 62 enlisted men and 24 A-24s of the 27th Bomb Group were assigned to the 3rd Bomb Group stationed at Charters Towers, Queensland, Australia.
 They were assigned to the 8th Squadron.

 A number of important officers and enlisted men whisked out of the Philippines in 5 submarines just before it was overrun by the Japanese.
 The last submarine, the "Spearfish" captained by James Dempsey, left the Philippines two days before it fell on 4 May.
 Left behind on Corregidor were 173 officers, 2317 sailors and 4 nurses who all became prisoners of war.